Fire Truck Food Truck

 Nicer Upholstery

 I’ve always liked the diamond style stitching found on certain high end automobiles.
 To this end we had the roof and drivers seat recovered in black with red piping and red stitched diamonds.
-The passenger seat and backrest will be the same once we manage to get the upholsterers to finish them.
 The dash and door panels have also been re trimmed but without the padded diamonds.

 High End Music And Navigation